Pokémon Mystery Dungeon: Blue Rescue Team and Red Rescue Team: Reception

-The game has received mixed or average reviews.
+Rescue Team has received mixed or average reviews on both hardware.
 IGN rated the game a "Passable" 6.5, feeling that the DS version could have been better if it did not have to be made for Game Boy Advance.
 They stated, "For a game that encourages team play, it's amazing that Chunsoft missed the boat when it comes to exploring dungeons and finishing missions with a friend".
 The game has been criticized for its visuals, with reviewers stating that the DS version does not improve graphically on the GBA version.
 GameSpot gave it a 5.2, stating, "No matter how much you claim to love Pokémon, you should probably skip Pokémon Mystery Dungeon", further stating, "Chunsoft's dungeon hack game wasn't that good to begin with, and the injection of Pokémon elements hasn't done a thing to change that".
 1UP gave the games an A−, saying, "you may realize the game isn't 'perfect,' but somehow it's addictive".
 GameSpy gave it a 4/5, stating, "It may confuse some and frustrate others, but its addictive nature should keep you hooked until you learn to appreciate the art of the dungeon crawl".
 Nintendo Power gave the game an 80/100, saying, "Mystery Dungeon is not perfect, but its robust and original aspects form a game more solid than many expected".
 Electronic Gaming Monthly gave the game a 7.2/10, stating, "storing and retrieving items is too much of a hassle"; they also did not like that when the player faints, they lose all of their valuable items.

+Despite the mixed reception, the Academy of Interactive Arts & Sciences nominated Pokémon Mystery Dungeon for "Children's Game of the Year" at the 10th Annual Interactive Achievement Awards.

 By the end of 2006, Pokémon Mystery Dungeon: Blue Rescue Team had sold over 761,000 copies in Japan, while Red Rescue Team had sold just over 715,000 copies.
 As of July 25, 2007, Blue Rescue Team has sold 3.08 million copies worldwide while Red Rescue Team sold 2.20 million copies by March 31.
+The game's success not only helped giving more popularity in the Mystery Dungeon franchise, it also helped Chunsoft from avoiding bankruptcy.